 Referee: Be in position slightly behind (no more than 5-yards) and to the L side of the kicker, wide enough to observe the snap and the flight of the ball to the kicker.
 Being at the edge of the Tackle Box is a good position to rule if the kicker carries the ball out of the box and loses protection.
-Be in a position to see blockers and the kicker at the same time and be prepared to rule on any contact with the kicker when the ball is kicked.
+Be in position to see blockers and the kicker at the same time and be prepared to rule on any contact with the kicker when the ball is kicked.
 If the kicker is near the end line take position on the end line and remind the kicker of the end line prior to the snap.
-Adjust to the situation.
-Count Team A players.
-If Team A rushes substitutes onto the field, ensure the defense has an opportunity to match. \mathbf{R} should stand between the snapper and the kicker, preventing the snap, until Team B has been given the opportunity to match.
-Be alert for delay by the kicking team to confuse the opponent.
-When it is obvious a kick will take place and there is not a player 10 or more yards behind the neutral zone, there is a player aligned within the frame of the snapper, or aligned in the clear path from the snapper to the kicker, the R will place an open hand on chest [SO18], indicating to the L and H that Team A is not in a legal scrimmage kick formation.
+Count Team A players and give the appropriate signal to U. If Team A rushes substitutes onto the field, ensure the defense has an opportunity to match.
+U should cover the ball or stand near the snapper, preventing the snap, until motioned off by the R. Be alert for delay by the kicking team to confuse the opponent.
+When it is obvious a kick will take place and there is not a player 10 or more yards behind the neutral zone, there is a player aligned within the frame of the snapper, or aligned in the clear path from the snapper to the kicker, the R will place an open hand on chest [SO18], indicating to the U that Team A is not in a legal scrimmage kick formation.